Node.js DNS Resolution: lookup, resolve & c-ares

 console.log(all);

-});A name can resolve correctly and still feed the next layer an address the host cannot use.
+});A name can resolve correctly and still hand the next layer an address the host cannot use.
 IPv6 DNS may be present while IPv6 routing is broken.
 IPv4 may work while an IPv6-first path fails early.
 DNS produced candidates.
 The socket path still has to prove each candidate.

 const host = process.argv[2];